In the UK

 In the US

 If you are a resident of the USA you can give to Queen’s via Americans for Oxford, Inc. This is the University’s primary charitable organisation in North America, and has been determined by the United States Internal Revenue Service to be a tax-exempt public charity with 501(c)(3) status.
 Oxford Planned Giving is a scheme available to US residents.
 Planned gifts benefit the College, whilst helping to save you taxes, increase your income and pas more on to your heirs.
-US Old Members wishing to give shares should contact Americans for Oxford.
+US Old Members wishing to give shares should visit Americans for Oxford page here.

 The University of Oxford is recognised by the Canadian Revenue Agency as a prescribed institution under Section 3503 of the Canadian Income Tax Regulations.
 Please specify that you need a receipt for Canadian tax purposes when you make your donation.

 Te University of Oxford China Office Limited is a registered charity under Section 88 of the Inland Revenue Ordinance.
 The China Office is able to issue gift receipts for Hong Kong tax purposes.
 Please read more about tax-efficient giving for Hong Kong donors here.